This post may contain affiliate links. Please see my disclosure policy for details.

 Grasmere By Car: This is the easiest and most convenient way to access the Wordsworth Hotel and Spa in Grasmere.

 From the M6, take the A590 Lakes junction, then the A591 towards Windermere.
-Continue passed Windermere and Ambleside, all the way to Grasmere Village and make a turning down into the village itself.
+Continue past Windermere and Ambleside, all the way to Grasmere Village, and make a turning down into the village itself.

-There are a lot of signs here limiting entry to certain vehicles but continue on passed St Oswald’s Church in the village and turn right when you see the Wordsworth hotel and spa parking sign.
+There are a lot of signs here limiting entry to certain vehicles but continue on past St Oswald’s Church in the village and turn right when you see the Wordsworth Hotel and Spa parking sign.

 Grasmere Train Station: Famously, William Wordsworth put a stop to a train ever reaching Grasmere in his time!

 So, there is no train station in Grasmere I’m afraid.
 However, the nearest train station is Windermere and you can easily take a Lakes Bus or taxi to Grasmere from here.

 Bus to Grasmere: A lot of people believe you can only access the Lake District by car but this is far from the truth.

 The Lake District has plenty of buses that run frequently and can connect you with all the amazing places here!
 Take a look at the Stagecoach Website for more details.

 The Wordsworth Hotel and Spa provide complimentary parking for all guests of their hotel and those dining with them or visiting for a spa day.

 They have a large one-way car park at the back of the hotel that’s provided on a first come first serve basis.
 Accessible spaces are available for those with disability permits.